Quick Start

 to another.
 For instance, if you have already created a sandbox (directory) and

-want to convert it to the Singularity Image Format you can do so:
+want to convert it to the Singularity Image Format, you can do so as follows:

 $ singularity build new.sif sandbox

-Doing so may break reproducibility if you have altered your sandbox outside of the context of a definition file, so you are advised to exercise care.
+Note, however, that this approach may break reproducibility, in the event that you have altered your sandbox outside of the context of a definition file, so you are advised to exercise care.

 SingularityCE Definition Files